phaustin/quantecon-example/book/docs/getting_started.md

 Assuming all this has worked OK, you can now click on `New` at the top right and select `Python 3` or similar.

-Here\'s what shows up on our machine:
+Here's what shows up on our machine:

 ```{figure} /_static/lecture_specific/getting_started/nb2.png
 :scale: 50%